mjk3979/cproftalk/README.md

 What is proftalk?
 =================
-proftalk is a cool scheme variant designed by algorithmicist and myself.
+proftalk is a cool scheme variant designed by bitbanger and myself.
 It was designed for automatic parallelization of code.
 However, the original proftalk interpreter was quickly hacked together in Java due to class requirements and time constraints.
 Since this didn't do the awesome idea justice, I have decided to rewrite everything in C, and try to improve on the idea as I go. algorithmicist has already rewritten a lot of the code in Go, and that project is called golftalk.

 Keywords
 ========
-algorithmicist and I both go to RIT (which is an awesome university btw).
+bitbanger and I both go to RIT (which is an awesome university btw).
 When we decided to make this scheme variant, we wanted to give it something unique, so we decided to make the keywords phrases that our professors often say.
 I'll eventually work on documenting what the mapping is, but until then use the source code to figure it out.

 To compile
 ==========